Certificate II in Engineering Studies

 About this Course

 Develop your skills for employment within the engineering industry with this pre-apprenticeship course.
 With successfully completed units you will gain credits into an apprenticeship in various engineering and manufacturing careers including general machining, fabrication and welding.
-This course provides you with the skills and knowledge you need for employment in the engineering industry.
 It's a great way of getting your foot in the door, as it shows not only understanding and skills, but a dedication to your chosen trade area.

 This course can be tailored to your desired engineering stream, therefore learning outcomes are varied.
 Some may include: